 The limits of potential exchanges which constitute the social interrelationship in the "pure model" of property rights economics and, therefore, the limits of possible satisfaction are not only set by government interventions but moreover by the fact that even the organization of ideal exchanges implies real costs.
-Coordination of economic decisions through markets shares with other forms of coordination, e.g. through the political process, the characteristic that they always use real resources, whatever else the advantage of market coordination may be compared with other mechanisms.
+The coordination of economic decisions through markets shares with other forms of coordination (e. g., through the political process) the characteristic that they always use real resources, whatever else the advantange of market coordination may be compared with other mechanisms.